ICT networks and distributed systems

-We aim to reduce the size of this research area as a proportion of the EPSRC portfolio during the current Delivery Plan period, to allow other areas to grow.
 At the end of the period, we aim to have retained a strong, substantial portfolio in this area while encouraging researchers to consider how their work can address challenges across related areas, particularly in the following areas:

 - Researchers in this area have much to contribute to cyber-security.
 The security of networks and distributed systems should always be taken into account as a design feature and be built into research.
 Researchers should refer to EPSRC's cross-ICT priority Safe and Secure ICT, which describes our aspirations

 - Distributed systems are becoming increasingly able to provide a wide range of benefits to society in a multitude of applications.
 Researchers should consider the challenges (e.g. scalability, interoperability and reliability) that will be relevant in developing technologies with the most ambitious aims and societal benefit.
 We aim for greater collaboration with researchers working on the wider problems associated with application domains such as the Internet of Things and in the area of Pervasive and Ubiquitous Computing

 - Researchers should link their research to real-world tests and use-case examples to guide studies and generate long-term results, and should continue to engage with industrial project partners where this leads to increased impact